 Managing your broken tooth

 Broken teeth often come with sharp edges that can damage soft tissues in the mouth.
 It might also be accompanied by pain and increased sensitivity to hot and cold foods.
-If the injury does not count as a dental emergency, the patient might need to manage the tooth for one or two weeks as they wait for their appointment.
+In less urgent cases, patients might need to manage the tooth for one or two weeks as they wait for their appointment.

 Here is how dentists recommend dealing with a broken tooth: